 - Best nail polish colors for dark warm skin tones.

 - Best nail polish colors for dark neutral skin tones.

 Why should you match nail polish to your skin tone?

-Before we match you up, let’s talk about what the perfect shade of polish can do for you.
+Before we learn how to match nail polish colors to your skin tone, let’s talk about what the perfect shade of polish can do for you.

 The right shade can make your hands look younger, make your skin look more tanned, make your nails look longer, or even make your fingers look slimmer!

 Choose a polish color that doesn’t work for your skin tone and you could end up with a washed-out or dull mani that contrasts too much or too little with your complexion.

 It might look ok, but it won’t have that wow factor that gets the compliments rollin’ in.

 Before we get too deep into it, I also wanna say that I don’t want to put anyone in a box!

 Yes, you should totally find the colors that compliment your skin tone well, but I wanna encourage you to also test the boundaries and experiment with whatever works for your personal style.